What is the diet?

 Raquela Adelsberg, RD;

-Reviewed by the DIGID Upper Gastrointestinal workgroup, March 2021.
+Reviewed by the DIGID Gluten and Wheat Disorders workgroup, March 2021.